US Foods (USFD)

 9. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, US Foods’s ROIC has increased.
+US Foods’s ROIC has increased over the last few years.
 This is a good sign, and we hope the company can continue improving.

 10. Balance Sheet Assessment

-11. Key Takeaways from US Foods’s Q3 Results
+11. Key Takeaways from US Foods’s Q4 Results

 It was good to see US Foods beat analysts’ EPS expectations this quarter.
-Zooming out, we think this was a decent quarter.
-The stock remained flat at $85.70 immediately following the results.
+On the other hand, its revenue slightly missed.
+Overall, this quarter could have been better.
+The stock remained flat at $90.22 immediately after reporting.

 12. Is Now The Time To Buy US Foods?

 We cheer for all companies serving everyday consumers, but in the case of US Foods, we’ll be cheering from the sidelines.
-First off, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its solid EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its .
+While its astounding EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its .
 On top of that, its relatively low ROIC suggests management has struggled to find compelling investment opportunities.

-US Foods’s P/E ratio based on the next 12 months is 18.7x.
-While this valuation is fair, the upside isn’t great compared to the potential downside.
+US Foods’s P/E ratio based on the next 12 months is 18.9x.
+This valuation multiple is fair, but we don’t have much confidence in the company.
 There are more exciting stocks to buy at the moment.